seamlessaccess/SeamlessAccess-web/content/learning-center/_index.md

 ## Video
-The first two video titles focus on addressing questions and concerns about federated authentication, the technology underlying the SeamlessAccess service.
-Both are designed to provide accessible overviews for a non-technical audience:
+This video series is designed to help answer basic questions about both federated authentication and how Seamless Access fits into the authentication ecosystem.
+All are designed to provide accessible overviews for a non-technical audience, and we hope to add more over time.

 - [How Federated Authentication](https://www.youtube.com/watch?v=wjvC_PUj4CI) works provides a conceptual understanding of how this technology enables more seamless and privacy-preserving access, including definitions of key terms, such as Service Provider, Identity Provider, and Identity Federation.